nutirition-positions/nutrition-positions.github.io/index.md

 ### Landing Page

 The [landing page](http://eatereez.meteorapp.com/#/) is presented to users when they visit the top-level URL to the site.
 It will have a description of the purpose and features of Eatereez.
+This will change in completion of Milestone 3.

 ![](images/landing-page.png)